MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-cordova-applications/index.md

 ---
 ## Overview
 MobileFirst applications can access resources using the `WLResourceRequest` REST API.
-The REST API works with all adapters and external resources, and is supported in the following Cordova platforms: iOS, Android, Windows 8.1 Universal and Windows 10 UWP.
+The REST API works with all adapters and external resources.

 **Prerequisites**: